Affordable Care Act (ACA)

 Minimum Essential Coverage

 The Affordable Care Act (ACA) requires most Americans to have qualifying health insurance called "minimum essential coverage."
-Under the ACA's individual shared responsibility provision (also known as the "individual mandate"), most Americans must maintain minimum essential coverage or potentially pay a federal tax penalty to the Internal Revenue Service (IRS).
+Under the ACA's individual shared responsibility provision (also known as the "individual mandate"), most Americans must maintain minimum essential coverage.
+Currently, the individual mandate is still in effect, but the individual penalty has been set to zero.